 Matt Rawlinson is a trial lawyer in the Silicon Valley office of Latham & Watkins.
 He is the former Managing Partner of the firm’s Silicon Valley office and is currently the Global Co-Chair of the firm’s Securities Litigation Practice.

 He has represented clients in the biotech, semiconductor, software, and medical device industries, among others.

-Mr. Rawlinson joined Latham in 1997 after completing a judicial clerkship for Judge James B. Loken, United States Court of Appeals for the Eighth Circuit.
-He has been named a Northern California Super Lawyer in both Securities Litigation and Intellectual Property by Law & Politics Magazine and a Recommended Lawyer by The Legal 500 US.
+Mr. Rawlinson joined Latham in 1997 after completing a judicial clerkship for the Honorable James B. Loken, United States Court of Appeals for the Eighth Circuit.
+He has been named a Northern California Super Lawyer in Intellectual Property by Law & Politics Magazine and a Recommended Lawyer by The Legal 500 US.

-Mr. Rawlinson has extensive experience litigating class action lawsuits of all kinds, with a focus on claims of securities fraud.
-His representative clients in these types of matters have included Apple, AMD, sTec, Inc., Manouch Moshayedi, Broadcom, Nevro, PolarityTE, Relypsa, Gold Resource Corp., and United Western Bankcorp.
+Mr. Rawlinson has extensive experience litigating class action lawsuits of all kinds, including claims of securities fraud.
+His representative clients in these types of matters have included Apple, AMD, Lyft, Broadcom, sTec, Inc., and many others.
 Representative matters include: